MicrosoftDocs/cpp-docs/docs/mfc/mfc-activex-controls-optimization.md

 |**Mouse pointer notifications when inactive** check box|Select|[Providing Mouse Interaction While Inactive](../mfc/providing-mouse-interaction-while-inactive.md)|
 |**Optimized drawing code** check box|Select|[Optimizing Control Drawing](../mfc/optimizing-control-drawing.md)|

  For detailed information about the member functions that implement these optimizations, see [COleControl](../mfc/reference/colecontrol-class.md).
-The member functions are listed by use, such as [Windowless Operations](https://msdn.microsoft.com/e9e28f79-9a70-4ae4-a5aa-b3e92f1904df) and [Inactive Pointer Handling Functions](https://msdn.microsoft.com/e9e28f79-9a70-4ae4-a5aa-b3e92f1904df).

  For more information, see: